-Mei Wang (Chair) and Gerhard Franz (Co-Chair)
+Mei Wang (Chair) , Gerhard Franz (Co-Chair) and Li-Ping Qu (Co-Chair)

 The objective of this interest group is to support scientists and industries from non-European countries to discuss and to understand the basic rules for the regulation and implementation of herbal medicinal products in the EU.
 To fulfil the acceptance of non-European herbal medicinal products, quality, safety and efficacy are the three important pillars for assessment of herbal medicinal products.
 We are aiming to organise workshops and panel discussions with experts and scientists/industries active in this field, to promote products that fulfil the EU regulation to enter the EU market.

 Chinese herbal products (CHPs) are defined as Chinese herbal drugs, Chinese herbal drug extracts, Chinese herbal medicinal products and traditional Chinese medicine granules (TCM granules).
 The use of CHPs should be under the guidance of Traditional Chinese medicine (TCM) theories.
 With the worldwide application of TCM, CHPs have entered the international market quickly.
 Meanwhile, their scientific evidence, safety issues/possible toxicities and quality issues are on a solid base and have also gained a lot of attention.
 From EU regulatory perspective, it plays one of the key roles for CHMs to be accepted and implemented by European member states.